-The Zoning Ordinance deals primarily with land use; how a property is used, what impact it will have on the surrounding properties and traffic flow.
-The City is divided into many different areas or "zones".
-The Zoning Ordinance is used to determine what a piece of property, within a given zone, may be used for and how this use may take place.
-This is how the City promotes orderly and healthy growth.
+The zoning ordinance deals primarily with land use, how a property is used, and its impact on surrounding properties and traffic flow.
+The city is divided into different zoning classifications.
+The zoning ordinance is used to determine what a piece of property is zoned and allowable uses.
+This is how the city promotes orderly and healthy growth.

 - What is the current or most recent use of this building or property?
 Was this use a "legal" use of the property?